 Besides, this mic can use a custom up-to-7-feet-long dropdown long cable connecting the mic to the ceiling box.
 This is an impressive length, and it can be adjusted to be shorter or longer so there is an optimal distance between the speaker and the microphone.

 The older ClearOne Ceiling Microphone does not use Dante.
 Its ceiling box connects directly to a mixer using a Cat5E plug.
 If you need an XLR plug to connect the ceiling box to a mixer, you can use an RJ45 to XLR adapter.
 The good news is such an adapter is included in the most recent releases of the model.

-This model can use 1-foot or 2-feet drop-down cables included in the package.
-That is quite shorter than the adjustable 7-feet cable of the improved Dante model.
+This model can use 1-foot or 2-feet dropdown cables included in the package.
+That is shorter than the adjusted 7-feet cable of the improved Dante model.
 We find this short-length cable as one of the obstacles to using this mic for larger spaces.
-So bear in mind if the length of the cable works for your case.
+So bear in mind if the cable length works for your case.